ahmadrazach/Javascript-Challanges/charRoom/README.md

 Basic Features:

-- CRUD (Add,Update and delete) operations with Notes the notes
+- SignIn/Sign Up with Google Authentication

 Technologies used: